If you are looking for an energy boost to get a little more out of your exercise, you’ve likely looked into pre-workout

 You may even feel a buzz depending on your tolerance toward caffeine.
 Expect to feel a buzz unless your caffeine intake is through the roof and you live off of coffee and energy drinks daily.

-Most pre-workouts have an average amount of caffeine between 100-300mg, and some have more caffeine per serving, so you will probably feel something.
+Most pre-workouts have an average amount of caffeine between 100-300mg of caffeine, and some have more caffeine per serving, so you will probably feel something.